afcarl/SemanticWebProjects/BF/README.md

 what word/topic occurs in context with others most often and makes it most to the headlines :

-Right now with just 1000 headlines considered: its EAT and AMERICA, but words like "VIRAL" are related with reaction, catchy, receiver, birthday - (the plus of semantic web using NLP is that synonyms get worked together without you having to work them together)
+Right now with just 1000 headlines considered: its EAT and AMERICA, but words like "VIRAL" is related with reaction, catchy, receiver, birthday - (the plus of semantic web using NLP is that synonyms get worked together without you having to work them together)